Anndres47/RFreplayESP/README.md

 If you run RF_Record.ino, you can then flash RF_Send.ino, and it will re-transmit the same signal.

 Once uploaded, you can call `sendSignal`.
 The input to `sendSignal` is the name of the file saved above (without the extension).
-It will then replay the RF signal, and all going to plan, whatever it is should happen (open the garage, close the blind etc).
+It will then replay the RF signal, and all going to plan, whatever it is should happen (open the garage, close the blind, etc).

-# More info

-See the wiki for the hardware and setup that I used with this code.
+## Adding digital assistant support (SinricPro)

+In order for it to work with Google Assistant or Alexa, we'll use SinricPro library by Boris Jaeger (https://github.com/sinricpro/esp8266-esp32-sdk).
+You'll need to sign up in https://sinric.pro/, and register a device from the list (I personally used GarageDoor example from https://github.com/sinricpro/esp8266-esp32-sdk/blob/master/examples/GarageDoor/GarageDoor.ino) and it will give you: Device ID and your account credentials (app key and secret).
+You'll need to replace this information on the RF_Send.ino example file.

+## Thank you!

+Based on the project RFreplayESP was originally created by sillyfrog, with support from SinricPro framework and libraries.

+~AC